 Counterparty risk is the risk that each party to a contract will not fulfill its contractual obligations.
 The entering into a transaction for a business opportunity exposes the Company to this risk.
-The Company is exposed to this risk through its Niaouleni Gold Project option agreement and letters of intent.
+The Company is exposed to this risk through its Niaouleni Gold Project option agreements and arrangement with Touba Mining SARL.